 Hotels and similar establishments have a duty of care and are legally required to provide their guests with a safe and healthy environment.
 Rooms should be properly cleaned and periodically inspected between guests and during daily housekeeping inspections for bed bugs.
 If bed bugs are found, the room should be treated immediately to reduce the risk of further guest exposure.
 If a guest is exposed and bitten due to hotel negligence, they may be able to file a claim or lawsuit for any injuries or losses they have sustained under premises liability.

 Bed bug cases are also a type of personal injury case.
 Personal injury cases are typically based on negligence, and bed bug cases are no exception.
 Personal injury and premises liability cases can be complex.
-Whitney, LLP’s bed bug attorneys are experienced and have successfully handled many bed bug cases against the major hotel chains in the United States.
+Whitney, LLP’s Towson bed bug attorney is experienced and have successfully handled many bed bug cases against the major hotel chains in the United States.
 We know how to handle bed bug cases and will fight to protect your rights.

 Suing a Negligent Hotel for Guest Injury from Bed Bug Infestations